Asadullah89/csan/README.md

 There are two relevant functions in `csan` package:

-- `csan.cutter.cutter_number`: return the integer part of the cutter call number
+- `csan.cutter.cutter_number`: return the integer part of the Cutter call number
-- `csan.cutter.cutter_call_number`: return the call number
+- `csan.cutter.cutter_call_number`: return the Cutter call number

 Also, the entire Cutter-Sanborn table can be retrieved as a Python `dict`: